MystenLabs/walrus-docs/docs/usage/client-cli.md

 ```

 The mandatory CLI argument `--epochs <EPOCHS>` indicates the number of epochs the blob should be
 stored for.
-There is an upper limit on the number of epochs a blob can be stored for, which is 365
+There is an upper limit on the number of epochs a blob can be stored for, which is 183
-for the current Testnet deployment.
+for the current Testnet deployment (corresponding to one year).
+In addition to a positive integer,
+you can also use `--epochs max` to store the blob for the maximum number of epochs.

 You can store a single file or multiple files, separated by spaces.
 Notably, this is compatible
 with glob patterns; for example, `walrus store *.png --epochs <EPOCHS>` will store all PNG files